How to Use an Influencer Program to Improve your SEO

 - Trending Content

 Which User-Generated Content Affects SEO the Most & Why?

 Informational blog content uniquely boosts your website’s SEO and domain authority, provided that your content is helpful, relevant, and engaging.
-In an influencer marketing program, one of the easiest ways to boost your web traffic is to have your influencer share links to existing content on your site.
+In an influencer program, one of the easiest ways to boost your web traffic is to have your influencer share links to existing content on your site.

 Also, you can ask your influencers to blog about an experience with your brand or to include your brand in a “Top XX Best…” list report.
 Some influencers can also guest post for major online publications and mention your brand and link back to your website.

 Lastly, influencers may be able to produce a full product review on your behalf.
 This kind of long-form content generates significant brand awareness, along with a wealth of quality backlinks to your site.